SnegaRagu/PhonePe-Pulse-Data-Insights-Using-Pandas-MYSQL-Streamlit/README.md

   * Geopandas
   * Streamlit

-**2. Installation**
+## 2. Installation

-To run this application, you need to follow these below steps
+To run this application locally, you need to follow these below steps:

-  1. Install Python on your machine
-  2. Install required libraies using pip

-        **pip install pandas pymysql streamlit plotly sqlalchemy gitpython numpy mysql-connector-python**

-  3. Install and configure MYSQL server on your machine
+ 1. Install and configure MYSQL server on your machine

-**3. Usage**
+ 2. Install packages mentioned in **requirements.txt**

+## 3. Usage

 Once the project application is running, users can access the application in web browser.
 Select page to check the analysis and visualization Inference for user, transaction and insurance data.

   1. Merge the ETL data to MYSQL Server: PHONEPE PULSE DB ETL.ipynb
   2. Configure application with your database connection details
-  3. Run the application via CLI: phonepe_web_app.py
+  3. Run the application via CLI: **streamlit run phonepe_web_app.py**

-**4. Features**
+## 4. Features

 Phonepe Pulse Data Insights Dashboard provides following features: